 What are the unique properties of shilajit’s specialized minerals?

 Shilajit contains minerals with exceptional properties that can also affect the immune system and stress.
-Scientific research has highlighted three distinct categories of specialized minerals: antimicrobial, adaptogenic, and immunomodulatory, each playing a specific role in its therapeutic effects.
+Scientific research has notably highlighted three distinct categories of specialized minerals: antimicrobial, adaptogenic, and immunomodulatory, each playing a specific role in its therapeutic effects.

 Natural antimicrobial minerals